bumbeishvili/awesome-georgian-datasets/README.md

 you can do one of the following to contribute
 * open issue and specify what kind of dataset you want to add and where can I find it
 * clone repo, change anything you want and make pull request
-  * The data format must be either .csv or .xls  (Contact author or open an issue, if you have data in different format)
+  * Prefered data formats:  either .csv or .xls
   * Please provide a short readme.md for every dataset describing data types and meaning of data along with any usefull information for further processing
   * Please indicate source of the data and copyrights if apply.
 The data must be legally obtained with respect of the authors license.
 * reach and discuss specific details with me